WorldHealthOrganization/smart-trust/input/pagecontent/ethical_principles.md

 → Individuals with geographical, financial or disability barriers may also be excluded from obtaining and using a PHR, depending on the administration process, cost and design.
 Ensuring an equitable and inclusive approach to the implementation of a digital solution will mean that those with greater barriers to obtaining and using a PHR are supported to a greater extent than others.

 In relation to objective 3, trust is vital to ensuring the benefits of a digital solution for individuals, communities and the whole population.
-For example, the provision of robust data protection measures and the use of procedural considerations, outlined in section 2.2, may contribute to the maintenance of trust in public health systems.
+For example, the provision of robust data protection measures and the use of procedural considerations, outlined in <a href="1.3.4">section 1.3.4</a>, may contribute to the maintenance of trust in public health systems.
 This in turn contributes to the delivery of objective 1.
 Another example might be that a digital solution should only be used for its intended purpose, as inappropriate uses may result in legitimate ones being undermined.

 #### Processes